bitmark-inc/bitmark-lib/README.md

 ```

 Note:
-* `network` and `keytype` are optional, the defaults are livenet and ed25519
+* `network` and `keytype` are optional, the defaults are `livenet` and `ed25519`.
-* When instantiate a Address from buffer using the constructor, input buffer object instead of hex
+* When instantiating aa Address from a Buffer object using the constructor function, input the Buffer object instead of a hexidecimal string value.

-Or from PrivateKey
+To instantiate an Address object from a PrivateKey:

 ```javascript
 var privateKey = PrivateKey.fromKIF('cELQPQoW2YDWBq37V6ZLnEiHDD46BG3tEvVmj6BpiCSvQwSszC');